mckeeh3/akka-typed-java-cluster-aware/README.md

 These incoming messages trigger a reply pong message to the sender.
 The ping statistics are also updated.

-Finally, pong messages received in response to previous ping messages sent from this actor instance, are logged when received.
+Finally, pong messages received in response to previous ping messages sent from this actor instance are logged when received.

 ~~~java
 private Behavior<Message> onPong(Pong pong) {